bet01/workshops/kafka/README.md

 | p99 Latency(ms)         | 5 ms (200 MB/s load)  | 25 ms (200 MB/s load) | 1 ms* (reduced 30 MB/s load)  |

 *RabbitMQ latencies degrade significantly at throughputs higher than the 30 MB/s.

+## Persistence

+By default Kafka will store messages for one week.
+This can be configured to your needs and resource availability.
+Persistence allows an app continue from where it left off when there are failures or restarts.
+It also allows replayability which can be great for testing with live data or recovering to a good state.

 ## Better than calling an API?